The terp that should have been a wierde

 The Hague, June 29, 2013.
-The day Zwaantje Vink-Brouwer, widow of Piet Vink, together with a party of local government people, re-opened the monument ‘The Terp’ in honor of her late-husband.
+The day Zwaantje Vink-Brouwer, widow of Piet Vink, together with a party of local government people, re-opened the monument ‘The Terp’ in honour of her late-husband.
 But, naming this monument a ‘terp’ is all wrong.
 It infuriated the people of province Groningen and near separation from the Netherlands.
 Read below why.

 Piet Vink is The Hague’s most well-known post-war alderman.
 He was a socialist.
 Born in 1927 in the town of Delfzijl in province of Groningen, at the mouth of the river Ems in the northeast of the country.
 From 1970 until 1986 he was alderman in The Hague, and was mainly responsible for youth, sports and recreation.
 When he retired in 1986, the city donated to him a small park on the city quarter Kijkduin of The Hague, near the North Sea coast.
 This monument of nature officially is named Het Piet Vinkplantsoen ‘the Piet Vink park’ but is generally known under its nickname De Terp van Vink ‘the terp of Vink’ or short De Terp.
 The Hague people, not its politicians, like it short.

 The Terp was nearly wiped from the surface of the earth.
 First, plans for a gas station were cancelled.
 Later, plans for bungalows were abandoned.
 And, later again, the Terp of Vink nearly was sacrificed for a fifty-meters-high apartment tower with views over the North Sea.
-Protests of inhabitants of the quarter Kijkduin prevented materialization of this plan too.
+Protests of inhabitants of the quarter Kijkduin prevented materialization of this plan, too.
 So, the park stayed.
 But, it had been fully neglected over the many years of being on death row.
-In 2012 the original monument was beyond saving, and in this year the city council decided that if apparently it was going stay, better make something representative out of it.
+In 2012, the original monument was beyond saving, and in this year the city council decided that if apparently it was going stay, better make something representative out of it.
 The Terp of Vink was redesigned into what it is today: a park of two little hills with a walking path in between.
 A year later, as said, it was formally re-opened by his wife Zwaantje.

 It is good to witness terps are still being erected in modern times, and that a 2,600 year old tradition is alive and kicking.
-We have seen the construction of the terp at Wieringerwerf in province Noord Holland before the Second World War, and the farm dairy the Friesche Terp in Pengalengan near Bandung in the Dutch-Indies, present-day Indonesia.
-Then of course the eight (house) terps in Overdiepse Polder (polder meaning 'embanked land') in province Noord Brabant constructed only a few years back.
+We have seen the construction of the terp at Wieringerwerf in the province of Noord Holland before the Second World War, and the farm dairy the Friesche Terp in Pengalengan near Bandung in the Dutch-Indies, present-day Indonesia.
+Then of course the eight (house) terps in Overdiepse Polder (polder meaning 'embanked land') in the province of Noord Brabant constructed only a few years back.

-Furthermore, it is good to witness terps are not only being erected for practical use anymore, but as monuments too.
+Furthermore, it is good to witness terps are not only being erected for practical use anymore, but as monuments likewise.
 As is the case with the two terps of The Hague.
 Now we have two reasons for their existence.
 In this context we also refer to the plans of erecting a terp at the archaeological Inca site in Peru.
-To learn more about the sense and nonsense of this project, read our post A Terp for Choquequirao, in Peru.
+To learn more about the sense and nonsense of this project, read our blog post A Terp for Choquequirao, in Peru.

 All very nice but in fact The Terp of Vink should have been named 'The Wierde of Vink'